 Option II: Investment comparison analysis.
 This analysis method can be only used if the alternatives to the project are similar investment projects.
-However, this option is not applicable to this project once the project activity is considered one of a kind.

 Option III: The financial benchmark, if Option III (benchmark analysis) is used.
 If the CDM project activity has a less favourable indicator (e.g. lower IRR) than the benchmark, then the CDM project activity cannot be considered as financially attractive.